alttch/eva3/doc/api_clients.rst

 ===================

 As EVA ICS uses standard `JSON RPC 2.0 protocol
-<https://www.jsonrpc.org/specification>`_, any JSON RPC client may be used.
-In
+<https://www.jsonrpc.org/specification>`_, any 3rd party JSON RPC client may be
-the example below, we'll use simple `JSON RPC client for Python 3
+used.
+In the example below, we'll use simple `JSON RPC client for Python 3
 <https://github.com/bcb/jsonrpcclient>`_.

 Installing